working-group-two/engineering-blog/pages/blog/_posts/2021-08-01-the-specs-behind-the-specs.md

 ---

-This will be a two piece blog post.
+This will *probably* be a two piece blog post.
 I'll start with ASN.1 in this very long post and then sometime later go over the Diameter dictionary specifications.

+There might be some Erlang specific paragraphs here and there, but this blog post is mainly about ASN.1 as a specification.

 # Abstract Syntax Notation version One

-Abstract Syntax Notation version One or ASN.1 for short provides a high level description of messages.
+Abstract Syntax Notation version One (ASN.1 for short) provides a high level description of messages.
 It abstracts the language implementations from the protocol design.